 Dissociation as an Adaptive Nervous System Strategy

 Dissociation is best understood not as avoidance, but as regulation.
-It is a way of reducing input when the system is overloaded.
-Clinically, dissociation can look like zoning out, emotional numbing, depersonalization, derealization, or compartmentalization of experience.
-At its core, however, it is the nervous system turning down the volume.
+It reduces input when the system is overloaded.

 Most people, neurotypical or not, have had the experience of turning down the radio in the car when they are lost.
 The music itself is not the problem.
 But when the brain is already taxed, additional sensory input becomes interference.
 Turning the volume down allows the system to allocate resources where they are needed most.

-For neurodivergent people, particularly autistic individuals, the world is often loud at baseline.
-Sensory input is more intense, less filtered, and harder to ignore.
-Sounds, lights, textures, social cues, and internal bodily sensations may all arrive at once, without the buffering that neurotypical nervous systems rely on.
-What is an occasional overload for a neurotypical person may be a near constant state for someone who is neurodivergent.
+Sounds, lights, textures, social cues, and internal bodily sensations may all arrive at once.
+Neurotypical nervous systems rely on buffering that neurodivergent systems may not have.
+What is an occasional overload for a neurotypical person may be a near-constant state for someone who is neurodivergent.

 Complex Trauma as Cumulative Misattunement

-Complex trauma is often misunderstood as simply a lot of trauma or multiple traumatic events.
+Complex trauma is often misunderstood as simply “a lot of trauma” or multiple traumatic events.
 In reality, complex trauma is less about singular incidents and more about accumulation.
 It is the result of chronic, repeated stressors, what might be described as a thousand tiny pinpricks rather than one catastrophic wound.

 While many people with complex trauma can point to one or two big “T” traumas, the deeper injury is often relational.
-It is formed through ongoing chaos, unpredictability, emotional neglect, and misattunement.
-It is shaped not only by what happened, but by what did not happen: consistent safety, repair, and being deeply understood.
+It forms through:

 Neurodivergence in a World Not Designed for It

 Neurodivergent children are born into environments that are rarely built for their nervous systems.
 This is not typically due to malicious caregiving or overt abuse.
-More often, it is a mismatch—a chronic gap between what the child needs and what the environment provides.
+More often, it is a mismatch: a chronic gap between what the child needs and what the environment provides.

 Over time, the message the child receives, implicitly or explicitly, is that the way you experience the world is wrong, too much, or inconvenient.